Trebor-Huang/Down-The-Path/README.md

 - [ ] Higher inductive types.
 - [ ] Inductive families?!

-Thorsten Altenkirch et al. in there original presentation stated that there are "philosophical, syntactic, and semantic" reasons that they used an `newtype` style approach when dealing with univalence, having `p↑↓ ≡ p`.
+Thorsten Altenkirch et al. in their original presentation stated that there are "philosophical, syntactic, and semantic" reasons that they used an `newtype` style approach when dealing with univalence, having `p↑↓ ≡ p`.
 I have no philosophical objections to these unless someone convinces me (which they didn't attempt); I anticipate some strictness issues that may have to be worked around by weird tricks e.g. [Scott's trick](https://en.wikipedia.org/wiki/Scott's_trick), but this is purely semantic, and I don't need to worry yet; There may be confluence / termination / subject reduction problems, but I cannot yet see why.
 So I'm going to get rid of this `↑` `↓` stuff.

 Also, I am going to define `Id` in terms of `ap`.
 This makes the internal representation easier to deal with.